preetsanjam/Web_Development/CSS/notes.md

     - Using hexadecimal values.
 For example: #FFF00
     - Using RGB values.
 For example: rgb(255,255,0)
 - **Internal CSS**: Also known as Embedded Stylesheet, the internal stylesheet helps us in applying a particular CSS formatting across the page instead of a specific tag only.
 This is done using the `<style>` tag, which is conventionally placed in the `<head>` tag of the HTML page.
+- **Selectors in CSS**: Selectors are methods by which we can target a particular element to be formatted.
+There are several selectors such as the element, class, ID and *.